 You can use your select button to highlight the area of your screen you want to capture.
 Then, when you’re ready, use the ‘Rec’ button to start recording your visual content.

 On the whole, both Movavi’s and Camtasia’s interfaces are functional.
 By this, we mean, both their features and icons are situated where you would expect them to be.
 They’re effortless to reach, there’s no hunting around the dashboard!

-But, on the whole, Movavi is slightly easier to use from the get-go than Camtasia.
+But, on the whole, Movavi is slightly easier to use from the get-go than the Camtasia video editor.